ADHD ONLINE taking a lead role in combating the misdiagnosis of girls and women with ADHD to change the narrative.

 Grand Rapids, May 2021 – ADHD can be challenging for any adult, but failing to recognize the symptoms specific to young girls and women can lead to years of unnecessary hardships.
 Michigan-based telehealth company ADHD Online seeks to confront the notion that ADHD is a diagnosis limited to hyperactive boys and inattentive men.
 ADHD is characterized as a neurological disorder that affects the brain structurally and chemically.
 It is also a disorder marked by an ongoing pattern of inattention and hyperactivity that interferes with functioning or development.
 When comparing boys to girls, the ways in which each of the diagnostic criteria for ADHD are met can be stark.
 These differences can be attributed to gender biases, symptomatic differences, comorbidities, and other strategies that may mask or overshadow symptoms of ADHD in girls.

-“ADHD Online, through its team of experts, seeks to bring to light the disparities identified in girls and women who are unnecessarily struggling with undiagnosed ADHD,” says Randall Duthler, MD and CMO of ADHD Online.
+“ADHD Online, through its team of experts, seeks to bring to light the disparities identified in girls and women who are unnecessarily struggling with undiagnosed ADHD,” says Randall Duthler, MD.
 “May is Mental Health Awareness Month and an excellent opportunity to open a dialogue about stereotypes, biases, stigmas, and misinformation about ADHD.”

 According to a BMC Psychiatry study, females with ADHD present with differences in their profile of symptoms, comorbidity, and associated functioning compared to males.
 Specific questions that remain unanswered in diagnosing ADHD include: